-Defects, valuation and the microclimate of buildings
+Defects and the valuation of buildings

 We garauntee you the following facts related to our services:

 - Profession: In developed countries, court experts (Forensic Engineers), belong to the free professions and the elite of the consultancy field, which we also try to achieve in our activities.

 - Trustworthiness: We are recorded in the list of expert institutions of the Ministry of Justice for defects and the valuation of property.

 - Field of activity: As one of a few, our expert offices (expert institutions) can assess defects in buildings and at the same time also evaluate their cost.

 - Experience.
 For more than 20 years we have been preparing and defending appraisals of complex cases for both Czech and international courts and arbitration processes.